grandpaul/makerware-snap/README.md

 the proprietary license of makerware so please make the snap package by yourself.

-## Create a pbuilder environment of Xenial.
+## Create a pbuilder environment of Ubuntu Xenial.

-Because we want to install some 3rd party PPA and makerbot apt source and we don't want to taint your system, please create a pbuilder environment for Xenial at first by the following steps:
+Because we want to install some 3rd party PPA and makerbot apt source and we don't want to taint your system, please create a pbuilder environment for Ubuntu Xenial at first by the following steps:

  1. Create xenial chroot environment